 The CNF is issued under the guidelines of the Ministry of Justice Reforms 2013 and deals with claims up to £25,000.
 The Reforms were designed to cap the level of legal fees which can be claimed by third party legal representatives and carry strict timescales for our investigation with Insurers, notably:

 Day 1: Report to Thomas Carroll for Insurer notification

 Day 5: Submit all related documentation to Thomas Carroll (wages information can follow)

 Day 20: All documentation, (including wages 13 weeks prior and post incident) to be provided

-Day 30: Deadline for Insurer’s investigation and liability decision on Employers Liability Claims
+Day 30: Deadline for Insurer’s investigation and liability decision on Employer’s Liability Claim

-Day 40: Deadline for Insurers’s investigation and liability decision on Public Liability Claim
+Day 40: Deadline for Insurer’s investigation and liability decision on Public Liability Claim

 For guidance with notification to Insurers of an employee injury or on receipt of a CNF, please contact your dedicated Claims Executive or call 02920 853788.